What Does FICO Stand For? The Answer Will Help Your Finances

 In general, once you get into the upper end of the “Good” range, you can expect to be approved for most offers you apply for, although you won’t always get the best possible rates.
 While there isn’t a special prize for having credit scores above 800 or a perfect score of 850, a high score can provide a nice cushion in case your score falls.

 You should also be aware that credit card issuers base approval decisions on more than just one of your credit scores.
-Even if you have great FICO scores, for example, a bank may deny you for certain items on your credit reports or your income.
+Even if you have great FICO scores, for example, a financial institution may deny you for certain items on your credit reports or your income.

 Where to Check Your FICO Scores for Free